Hawaii Pacific University: Academics

-Hawaiʻi Pacific University is made up of the following colleges: the College of Business, College of Liberal Arts, Graduate College of Health Sciences, College of Natural and Computational Sciences, and the College of Professional Studies.
+Hawaiʻi Pacific University is made up of the following colleges: the College of Business, College of Liberal Arts, Graduate College of Health Sciences, College of Natural and Computational Sciences, School of Nursing, and the College of Professional Studies.
 HPU offers both undergraduate and graduate programs in each of its colleges and schools.

-The university also has an extensive distance learning and online-based platform for many of its programs.
-HPU also has an extensive Study Abroad and Student Exchange Program.
+The university has extensive distance learning and online platforms for many of its programs.
+It also has an extensive Study Abroad and Student Exchange Program.

-The student to faculty ratio is 15 to 1.
+The student-to-faculty ratio is 15 to 1.

-Hawaiʻi Pacific University is accredited by the WASC Senior College and University Commission.
+HPU is accredited by the WASC Senior College and University Commission.
 The School of Education is accredited for its B.Ed. and M.Ed. degree programs by the Council for the Accreditation of Educator Preparation.
-The Nursing Program's BSN and MSN degrees are approved by the Hawaiʻi Board of Nursing and is accredited by the Commission on Collegiate Nursing Education.
+The Nursing Program's BSN and MSN degrees are approved by the Hawaiʻi Board of Nursing and accredited by the Commission on Collegiate Nursing Education.
 The Social Work Program's BSW and MSW degrees are accredited by the Council on Social Work Education.